Advanced-Concept-Mechanix/server/README.md

 1. Clone the repository

-2. Navigate the root directory(Ignore the FrontEnd directory for the time being)
+2. Navigate the root directory(Ignore the client directory for the time being)

 3. To run one file
 ```